E.1 - Are travel costs included in Fees and Charges?

 E.4 - Transport costs

 Further to the Agency’s travel policy, all experts must use the most appropriate and cost-effective means of transport.
-As far as possible, public or shared transport will be used.
+As far as possible, public or shared transport shall be used.

-All flight tickets will be booked according to the following conditions:
+All flight tickets shall be booked according to the following conditions:

 - in economy class or equivalent, at the lowest available rates, taking into account the times of meetings and/or special features of the mission for all segments that involve up to four hours continuous flying time;